 5. Direct to PACU Phase 2 – This requires coordination with your anesthesia providers, but it is definitely worth it.
 Have criteria in place for this option (is this the default for all uncomplicated MAC cases?).
 On average, patients will spend significantly less time at your facility if there is an option for direct to Phase 2 admission.

-Be sure to leave a comment below if you have any questions, and sign up for our newsletter to get more information about preadmissions, cardiac testing and insider tips for working at an ambulatory surgery center.
+Be sure to leave a comment below if you have any questions, and sign up for our newsletter to get more information about patient engagement, preadmissions, cardiac testing and insider tips for working at an ambulatory surgery center.

 About the Author: Stephen Punzak, MD is a practicing Anesthesiologist as well as the CEO of One Medical Passport.
 He founded One Medical Passport because he has always had a vision of how healthcare could run more efficiently using technology.
 He frequently writes on medical topics, workflow efficient measures and ASC industry trends.